-Among the airlines which are doing good things with carbon offsets are Qantas whose Future Planet scheme claims to be the largest airline offsetter.
-Their projects uses a mix of reforestation, forest protection and renewable energy projects – plus they offset their own staff travel.
-Other verified schemes include Air Canada’s work with Less Emissions, Brussels Airlines with CO2 Logic, KLM’s CO2ZERO and Austrian Airlines with Carbon Austria.
+Among the airlines doing good things with offsets are Qantas, whose Fly Carbon Neutral scheme claims to be the largest airline offsetter.
+They offset staff travel and offer frequent flyer points to passengers buying offsets.
+Other verified schemes include Air Canada’s with Less Emissions, KLM’s CO2ZERO and Austrian Airlines with Climate Austria.

 Carbon offsetting directly

 Some airlines like Emirates choose not to offer offsets.
 Or you might want to offset flights you’ve already taken.
 And if you want to choose which type of project – or even which specific project – you fund, it’s usually best to offset directly.
 Gold Standard is one of the most widely recommended bodies and the name I kept coming across.